 Kathy VanDereedt is a professional dancer, teacher and choreographer working out of NYC.
 She performed in the company :pushing progress, under the direction of Calen Kurka, appearing in their New York Debut BARE.
 She now continues to work with Calen Kurka as a principal dancer and assistant in noesis:KinetiCs.
 Kathy was in the 2010 Nourish Through Movement Tour, as the company ballet director and featured dancer in the show.
 She also performed multiple years as a company member of Bryn Cohn & Artists under the direction of Bryn Cohn.

-Kathy has had the privilege of assisting and performing under Chris Hale for many years, being seen most recently in Hoot!, and has also performed the works of Sidra Bell, Manuel Vignoulle, Maya Escueta, and Anna Vollmar.
-She also worked alongside Betsey Johnson as a dancer and model for an event for her perfume Too Too at Sephora on 5th Ave.
+Kathy has also performed with BODYART under the direction of Leslie Scott, appearing in LOFT in their 2012 fall season at BPAC and on tour, among other company projects.
+Kathy assisted and performed under Chris Hale for many years, and has also performed the works of Sidra Bell, Manuel Vignoulle, Maya Escueta, and Anna Vollmar.
+She has also worked commercial and industrial events, incuding an event alongside Betsey Johnson as a dancer and model for her perfume Too Too at Sephora on 5th Ave.

-Find out more about Kathy at www.kathyvandereedt.com.
+Find out more about Kathy at www.KathyVandereedt.com.